East Midlands (East Midlands Trains)

 What is happening now?

 The Department for Transport (DfT) negotiated a new short-term franchise (known as a direct award) with East Midlands Trains (EMT), who are part of the Stagecoach Group, the existing operator of the route.
-Starting from October 2015, and with a further short-term direct award expected for a few months from March 2019, this allows EMT to continue to run services in the area until summer 2019.
+This started in October 2015, and with a further short-term direct awarded in February 2019, EMT will continue to run services in the area until at least Autumn 2019.

 In September 2017 we published our report, East Midlands rail franchise: passengers’ experiences and aspirations, based on our research with current EMT passengers.